rancher/dashboard/docusaurus/blog/2023-04-15-app-and-cluster-menu-redesign.md

 authors: [eden, kwwii]
 tags: [Manager, Navigation]
 ---
+## Allow the user to quickly change between apps and clusters

-As part of our usability review, we learned that the top level context switching mechanism for our application is hidden behine a burger menu.
+As part of our usability review, we learned from users that the top level context-switching mechanism could be more easily available.
+Currently, users have to expand a menu first, in order to change application or cluster context.

-In order to select an application or explore a cluster the user must first expand a hidden menu.
-As this is an action users perform often, offering a persistent way to change between app and cluster context will improve usability.
+As this is an action users perform often, offering a persistent easy way to change between app and cluster context will improve usability.

+Sounds too good to be true?
+Can't believe you're eyes?

+Wait!
+There's more!!!

-## UX Design
+## Title

 **Overview**